-Because it’s not a cocktail, is why.
+Cocktail trends come and go, but this one’s here to stay.
+If there’s one thing we’ve learned about mixing drinks in 2022 it’s that cocktails needn’t have alcohol to be absolutely delicious.
+Take the tajin-sprinkled beverage above.
 It’s a non-alcoholic “elixir” fashioned after our most popular coconut-lime margarita.
 There’s not a drop of liquor in it, and it’s just for you.
-Whether you love the word “mocktail” or loathe it, we have the non-alcoholic recipes to help make this season a more delightful one to stay hygge indoors.
+Whether you love the word “mocktail” or loathe it, we have the non-alcoholic recipes to help make every season a merry one.

 How much do you want to hand some suspendered barkeep $14 for this lovely Non-Alcoholic Ginger, Turmeric and Lemon Tonic?
 No need; it’s a snap to make at home.
 If you like gin or citrus cocktails, this is the one to give yourself a break from alcohol.
 If you’re already a non-boozer or are a lemonade lover, this will be a nice riff on your go-to.
 There are no fancy syrups: just lemon juice, fresh ginger, turmeric, honey, and a crack each of pepper and salt.
 Top with lemon slices and seltzer; it’s the N/A spritz you didn’t know you needed in your life.